zumasys/docs/site/docs/jbase/administration/utilities/como/README.md

 ## Note

-> The Unix **typescript** command can be used for this functionality if COMO is NOT part of your legacy application.
+> The UNIX **typescript** command can be used for this functionality if COMO is NOT part of your legacy application.
 >
 > e.g.
 >